Nature of Zeroes of a Quadratic Polynomial

 Video Explanation

-Quadratic polynomial: f(x) = x² + ax + a, a ≠ 0
+\[ f(x) = x^2 + ax + a,\quad a \neq 0 \]

 Solution

-For a quadratic polynomial x² + ax + a:
+For a quadratic polynomial \(x^2 + ax + a\),

-Sum of zeroes = −a
+Sum of zeroes:

-Product of zeroes = a
+Product of zeroes:

-Step 2: Analyse the Sum of Zeroes
+Step 2: Check Possibility of Both Zeroes Being Positive

-If both zeroes are positive, then their sum must be positive.
+If both zeroes are positive, then:

-−a < 0 when a > 0
+\[ a > 0 \]

 This is a contradiction.

-Step 3: Draw the Conclusion
+Step 3: Conclusion from the Contradiction

-So, the zeroes of the polynomial cannot both be positive.
+Hence, the zeroes of the polynomial cannot both be positive.

 Final Answer

-The correct statement is:
+The correct option is:

 Spread the love